Why I'm Not Worried About My College Bill

 I'm Julie Shields-Rutyna and I'm the Director of College Planning at MEFA.
 I am also a mother with two kids, one who just finished college and another who just started.
 Friends always say to me, "You'll be fine paying for college," because they know what I do for work.
 But really, paying for college is as daunting for me as it is for everyone else.
 The only difference between me and everyone else is that, because I work in this college planning field, I have done a few things to make all of this easier for myself.
 The good news is that everyone can take many of the same steps I've taken to help them stay calm about paying for college.
 Read my reasons below for why I didn't panic when I received my son's college bill in the mail:

-- I know that there are good educational loan options available.
 There are several reputable lenders, banks, and credit unions that offer financing options to help pay for college.
-MEFA offers low-cost, fixed interest rate college loans available to any student in the country attending college.
+MEFA offers fixed interest rate college loans available to any student in the country attending college.
 You can learn more about MEFA loan options here.